vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 Tithi, 183, 218, 227, 228, 230, 234, 236, 248;

-sverdge duration of, 221, 222, 224,248; comparison of Siddhantic and modern, 3 defined, 3, 221; definition in Aitareya Brahmapa, 221;.
+sverdge duration of, 221, 222, 224,248; comparison of Siddhāntic and modern, 3 defined, 3, 221; definition in Aitareya Brahmapa, 221;.

 » » Siddhāntas, 221;: